LRydin/KramersMoyal/README.md

 This project was started in 2017 at the [neurophysik](https://www.researchgate.net/lab/Klaus-Lehnertz-Lab-2) by Leonardo Rydin Gorjão, Jan Heysel, Klaus Lehnertz, and M. Reza Rahimi Tabar.
 Francisco Meirinhos later devised the hard coding to python.
 The project is now supported by Dirk Witthaut and the [Institute of Energy and Climate Research Systems Analysis and Technology Evaluation](https://www.fz-juelich.de/iek/iek-ste/EN/Home/home_node.html).

 ### Funding
-Helmholtz Association Initiative _Energy System 2050 - A Contribution of the Research Field Energy_ and the grant No. VH-NG-1025.
+Helmholtz Association Initiative _Energy System 2050 - A Contribution of the Research Field Energy_ and the grant No. VH-NG-1025 and *STORM - Stochastics for Time-Space Risk Models* project of the Research Council of Norway (RCN) No. 274410.

 ---